We've added new tests for swine and bovine diseases -- see our menu for a complete listing.

 Symptoms of aspergillosis are caused by endotoxins produced by the fungus.
 Aspergillosis can be fatal, especially in immunodeficient individuals.
 Aspergillus infection is common among domesticated and caged birds.

-Human and animals such as birds, horses and primates can easily be infected with this fungus by inhalation of spores from contaminated feed, fecal material, and soil.
-Healthy unstressed humans, birds and animals are generally resistant to even high levels of spores.
-However, young and old birds, birds on antibiotics, and birds whose immune systems are suppressed by surgery, reproduction, environmental changes, capture, or shipping are frequently infected.
+Animals such as birds, horses and other livestock can be infected with this fungus by inhalation of spores from contaminated feed, fecal material, and soil.
+Healthy unstressed birds and animals are generally resistant to even high levels of spores.
+However, young and old individuals, those on antibiotics, and those whose immune systems are suppressed by surgery, reproduction, environmental changes, capture, or shipping may become infected.
 Human patients with AIDS, cancer or other immunosuppressive diseases are often victims of this fungal infection.

-Since many humans and birds have had prior exposure to this fungus, serological testing is not useful or reliable.
+Since many birds and animals have had prior exposure to this fungus, serological testing is not useful or reliable.
 Culture identification is labor intensive and cultures are frequently contaminated with other fungi.
-Molecular detection by PCR can provide quick, sensitive and specific detection of the fungus in a variety of specimen types.
+Molecular detection by PCR can provide quick, sensitive and specific detection of the fungus in a variety of specimen types (Buess et al., 2012).

 Utilities:

-• Shorten the time required to confirm a clinical diagnosis of Aspergillus infection.
+• Shorten the time required to confirm a clinical diagnosis of Aspergillus fumigatus infection.

-• Ensure that flocks are free of this fungus
+• Help ensure that flocks and herds are free of this fungus

 • Early prevention of spread of this fungus